feathersui/feathersui-website/docs/as3-starling/tab-bar.md

 ---
-title: How to use the Feathers TabBar component (Starling version)
+title: How to use the TabBar component (Starling version)
 sidebar_label: TabBar
 ---